Frequently Asked Questions about Engineering Transfer

 If you answered yes to many of these questions, Engineering may be the right field for you!

-Engineers apply science and math, experience, judgement, and common sense to benefit people by solving problems and making things.
+Engineers apply science and math, experience, judgment, and common sense to benefit people by solving problems and making things.
 What kind of problems?
 Everything from designing computer chips to building high-rises.
 Engineers research, plan, design, build, and maintain our society's infrastructure and products, among other things.
 Engineers use natural and man-made resources to build things efficiently, both from a time and cost standpoint.
 The range of jobs available in engineering is staggering, so it's a good idea to think about what your particular interests are:

 - Do you like computers?